Omaha Indicator - Poker Calculator Software for playing Omaha and Omaha Hi Lo.

 Omaha Indicator is the first poker calculator that auto reads tables for Omaha hi and Omaha eight.
-This is actually quite exciting news because Omaha is rather a more difficult game to learn then.
-Texas hold them and the odds and I'll situations especially in high low version isn't always so plain and clear but using a tool like this especially if you're learning the game is going to be a big boost to your profitability and expanding your skill into another poker game altogether.
+This is actually quite exciting news because Omaha is rather a more difficult game to learn than Texas hold’em and the odds and situations – especially in hi-lo version isn’t always so plain and clear.
+However, using a software tool like this (especially if you’re learning the game) is going to be a big boost to your profitability while expanding your skill set into another poker game altogether.

 So let’s go over a few of the features of Omaha indicator, but first of all kudos to the Indicator team in designing this product and making it run as smooth as butter, just like their other products holdem indicator and tournament indicator, you’re going to find like I have over the last week and a half been trying this before its launch is that it’s easy to use goes from table to table seamlessly.
 Whether that be high or high low games doesn’t matter.

 Omaha Indicator is classified as an empirical poker calculator that means that not only do you get the odds and drawing information, but this tool profiles your opponents for you.
 There are many poker calculators out there that still do not profile their opponents and if you’re thinking of buying one of those.
 Really you’re just wasting your money.
 Look for poker calculator that has profiling as well.